Top 5 Questions About Infrastructure Funding from Owners

 Q: Do we know when the funding will be released?

-A: Passing of the bill is relatively imminent—sometime in the August, September timeframe.
-Then as processes get defined...we would expect agencies to begin releasing dollars as late or as early as the end of this year and into the beginning of next year.
+A: Passing of the bill occurred in November 2021.
+Then as processes get defined...we would expect agencies to begin releasing dollars as late or as early as the end of 2021 and into 2022.

 Q: Is it true that the infrastructure bill is aimed to fund projects that can make immediate impacts?